 NACA now has agreements with the major lenders/servicers and investors (i.e., Fannie Mae and Freddie Mac) and helped hundreds of thousands over 150 Save The Dream/American Dream events nationwide.
 Through its advocacy NACA has created the most successful model for assisting at-risk homeowners.
 Hundreds of thousands of individuals participated in these events and many thousands were provided same-day affordable solutions.

-NACA has a reputation of looking for the fight.
 While NACA has developed very strong partnerships, it is true that we take on some of the most powerful corporations and individuals to achieve our mission of affordable lending and economic justice for working people.

-In fact we embrace such campaigns.
+NACA stands on the shoulders of civil rights movement which recognized confrontation in the face of powerful interests is very often required to get results.
 The fight is often necessary to accomplish significant changes both in ensuring that the NACA program is the best in serving the needs of working people and in how lending get done in this country.

 "If there is no struggle, there is no progress...power concedes nothing without a demand." - Frederick Douglass